-This assessment analyses the impact of bottom towed fishing gear on certain features in 13 marine protected areas (MPA), specifically rock, reef and related features.
+This assessment analyses the impact of bottom towed fishing gear on certain features in 13 marine protected areas (MPAs), specifically rock, reef and related features.
 The assessment covers the evidence considered and a general analysis of that evidence.
-Site specific assessments for the 13 MPAs are also presented.
-The assessment finds that the use of bottom towed gears poses considerable risks to the condition of the features considered.
+Site level assessments for the 13 MPAs are also presented.
+The assessment finds that the use of bottom towed gear is not compatible with the conservation objectives of the MPAs, due to its impacts on the rock and reef features assessed.